NeginAz/ECG_Heartbeat_Categorization/README.md

 This folder contains a minimal Flask app to serve the trained ECG classification model:

 - app.py – The main API backend for handling requests.
-- index.html – A simple frontend for user interaction.␣␣
+- index.html – A simple frontend for user interaction.

 See the [README.md](api/API_README.md) in this folder for deployment instructions.